Chancellor's Undergraduate Research Award Information for Students

-- Faculty identify students as prospective research assistants or respond to student inquiries through the Undergraduate Research Assistant database, conduct their own screening processes, and complete the online application on the student’s behalf.
+- Faculty identify students as prospective research assistants or respond to student inquiries through the Undergraduate Research Experience database, conduct their own screening processes, and complete the online application on the student’s behalf.

 - In most cases, students must be signed up for research credit to be eligible for the award.
 See a complete list of research credit courses.

 - Applications will be accepted and awards will be granted on a rolling basis until the program is full.
 But faculty should try to get all applications in early to ensure that students have time to register for credit (before the tenth day of the semester).
 Applications submitted after the tenth day of the semester will still be considered if award funding remains–even if students are unable to sign up for credit.

 - Determine that you have received or are eligible for Federal Work-Study for the current academic year.
 If there is uncertainty, contact your financial aid counselor.

 - If you do not already have a research supervisor or position, go to the Undergraduate Research Experience database and search on the upper right-hand side for research opportunities among faculty profiles and project descriptions.